-The best Discover flight deals are available through the Discover it Miles travel card.
-It offers 1.5 miles per $1 spent on all purchases.
+Yes, there is a Discover card that offers flight deals.
+With the Discover it Miles credit card you can earn 1.5 miles per $1 spent on all purchases.
 Miles can be redeemed at 1 cent each for airfare and other travel purchases posted to your account within the last 180 days.
 Discover even doubles all miles earned in the first year you own the card.
-So if you earn 25,000 miles in the first 12 months, for example, you get 25,000 bonus miles on your first account anniversary.
+So, if you earn 25,000 miles in the first 12 months, for example, you get 25,000 bonus miles on your first account anniversary.

 If you’re flying internationally, Discover it Miles and all other Discover cards do not charge a foreign transaction fee.
 This means you’ll avoid paying up to 3% extra on any international purchases, either in-person or online.
-The drawback is that Discover cards are less widely accepted abroad than other networks.
-It’s also important to note that Discover has done away with its credit card travel benefits.
-As of February 28, 2018, Discover no longer offers rental car insurance or travel insurance on any of its cards.
+But it’s worth noting that Discover cards don’t have the high global acceptance rates of Visa and Mastercard credit cards.
+So you could run into trouble if it’s your only travel option.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.